 Authentic engagement matters

-There is no need to frantically click every link in every email from every college.
-Encourage students to engage in the activities that genuinely interest them, pique their curiosity, or support them in learning more about a college.
+There is no need to click every link in every email from every college frantically.
+Encourage students to engage in activities that genuinely interest them, pique their curiosity, or support them in learning more about a college.

 Prioritize learning about the college